Stop Customizing Maximo the Old Way: Replace Third-Party Tools, Java, and Database Tricks

 Who this is for: Maximo developers, customization architects, and technical leads who currently rely on Java MBOs, database triggers, direct SQL, or third-party customization tools -- and need to understand what replaces them in MAS 9.

-The bottom line: If your customization strategy depends on direct database access, custom Java MBOs, or database triggers, your MAS migration will fail.
-This blog shows you the path forward.
+The bottom line: If your customization strategy depends heavily on direct database access, custom Java MBOs, or database triggers, your MAS migration will become harder to support and harder to upgrade.
+This blog shows you the safer path forward.

 Dev: "I'll extend the WORKORDER MBO like always."

-Architect: "That won't work in MAS.
-Use automation scripts."
+Architect: "That pattern is much harder to support in MAS.
+Start with automation scripts."

 Dev: "But I need database access!"